 Preparing for a video interview

 Check your surroundings.
-Be sure to set up your webcam in a quiet, distraction free zone.
+Be sure to set up your webcam in a quiet, distraction-free zone.
 Make sure the background is free from clutter and embarrassing items like laundry piles.
 Try to avoid too much background noise like cars passing or ticking clocks.

 Get familiar with the webcam and microphone and understand how they work.
 The audio and video must come through clearly and the camera should be set at eye level.
-If you have a friend or family member who can assist doing a trial run, this will help prevent potential equipment issues.
+If you have a friend or family member who can assist in doing a trial run, this will help prevent potential equipment issues.
 You’ll be more at ease during the video interview if you do a technical trial run.

 Charge your battery